Site logo, www.grelf.net

 Flat fields

-Since version 8.1.21 of GRIP it has been possible to use flat field images, if available, for the telescopic process.
+It is possible to use flat field images, if available, for the process.
 A flat field is a photo of a uniformly illuminated white area, completely filling the frame.
 This must be photographed with exactly the same optical arrangement as the images for which this is to be used to correct.

 There is more about flat fields here.